Skip to content

 DRL operates in three parallel planes:

-PlaneMechanismLatency Impact
+PlaneMechanismLatency impact

 Local enforcementFully-replicated in-memory Blocklist (O(1) lookup)Zero — rejection before the request reaches the upstream

-Shadow accountingHashed, async counter ownership across the clusterZero — increments happen in a background goroutine
+Shadow accountingHashed async counter ownership across the clusterZero — increments happen in a background goroutine

 State syncWarm-bootstrap via Memberlist Push/Pull on startupOne-time startup cost only